Sarvesh-Vishnu/ObscureMusicRecommendationSystem/README.md

 3. View album images, song features, or get music recommendations based on your selection.

 ## Refrences and resources
-1. I would like to express my gratitude to Avkash Chauhan.  https://github.com/avkash
+1. https://github.com/avkash I would like to express my gratitude to Avkash Chauhan for laying out the well-explained tutorial this application is built on top of.
 2. https://developer.spotify.com/documentation/web-api
 3. https://docs.streamlit.io/library/api-reference